 - Generosity – Proverbs 13:4

 What is Quality Management?

 Now let’s talk about Quality Management.
 It’s the act of applying our simplistic definition of quality and living the principles and infusing them in our organization.
-But we need a structure, we need a framework to work within.
-It’s true, we could on our own from our intelligence, work history, and experience develop a framework to maintain our Quality Management System.
-But it’s also true, this hard work has been done by others in a form that is Internationally Accepted.
-We find this in the form of standards such as ISO 9001 (most common Quality Management Standard World Wide) or ISO 14001 (Environmental Management) or a variety of API Standards (American Petroleum Institute), etc… But for now, we will discuss ISO 9001.
+We need a structure, we need a framework to work within.
+It’s true, we could, on our own, from our intelligence, work history, and experience develop a framework to maintain our Quality Management System.
+It is also true that this hard work has been done by others in a form that is Internationally Accepted.
+We find this in the form of standards such as ISO 9001 (most common Quality Management Standard World Wide) or ISO 14001 (Environmental Management) or a variety of API Standards (American Petroleum Institute), etc… For now, we will discuss ISO 9001.

 First, let’s recognize ISO 9001 comes with its own set of Quality Management Principles.
 You can read more about that here, Seven Quality Management Principles (ISO 9001:2015) .
 They are: